Last Updated on December 4, 2020 by Ed Joven

 How to make Inutak

-I did some research, and many are blogging about the premium version of this dish that came from Pateros.
+I did some research, and many blogged about the premium version of this dish that came from Pateros.
 We also learned that Inutak is from Sticky rice or “Galapong” with sugar, coconut milk, and coconut cream, then they bake it using charcoal fire just like the famous Bibingka.

 Some say they name it “Inutak” because of its gooey, brain-like consistency.
 And the charred coconut cream topping looks like a charred brain.
 They say that it tastes like Sapin-Sapin, but I advise you to follow this recipe and be the judge.
 Many are also suggesting that you top Inutak dessert with Vanilla ice cream or Ube ice cream for a more heavenly taste.